macmanes-lab/Oyster_River_Protocol/aws_setup.md

 # How to set up AWS machine for assembly
 ---

 If you are hoping to attempt a Trinity assembly, requirements for RAM = .5 * X million read pairs.
+For instance, to assembly 40 million paired-end reads using Trinity, you'll need a minimum of 20Gb of RAM.

+These instructions work with a standard Ubuntu 14.10 machine available on AWS.
+Similar instructions should work for people on their own workstations, especially is you have `sudo` privalages.

 ### Update Software and install things from apt-get